wilsonte-umich/aws-shiny-server/README.md

 ## Server and app security

-The aws-shiny-server repository is open-source so you may see exactly what the code is - and isn't! - doing.
-We will never send any information you enter into your AWS instance to anyone except for Google user authentication.
+The aws-shiny-server repository is open-source so you can see exactly what the code is - and isn't! - doing.
+It never sends any information you enter into your AWS instance to anyone except for Google user authentication.
 Anything you do with our code on your instance is entirely private to you and your app users.
 If you don't trust us, don't use this repository.